johnhaab/Durability-Alert-1.20.1-fabric/README.md

 ## 🎉 Enjoy the Game!

-Thank you for choosing Durability Alert!
-We hope you have a fantastic time exploring, crafting, and surviving in the world of Minecraft with this mod.
+Thank you for choosing Durability Alert! i hope you have a fantastic time exploring, crafting, and surviving in the world of Minecraft with this mod.
 Happy gaming! 🎮